Ssaava/40-JavaScript-Projects/Projects Folder/Country Guide/README.md

 ### Detail the features and functionality of the website:

-**Home Page:**
+Home Page:
-Provide a search input where users can enter a country name or code.
+: Provide a search input where users can enter a country name or code.
 Display a list of countries matching the search query, along with basic information like flag, population, and capital.

-**Country Details Section:**
+Country Details Section:
-Show comprehensive details about a specific country, including its name, flag, population, capital, languages spoken, currency, and more.
+: Show comprehensive details about a specific country, including its name, flag, population, capital, languages spoken, currency, and more.
 Display additional information like area, timezones, calling code, and regional blocs.
 Optionally, showcase additional data like borders, neighboring countries, and regional information.